Updated: Apr 28

 Most people can look at their job and identify both the parts they like the most and those that they dread.
 For some, work can be mostly arduous with some perks once in a while, but even the most satisfied employees can benefit from making small changes that can improve their workplace happiness.
-Beyond the obvious value of enjoying your job more, having fun at work can increase productivity and engagement as well as help avoid burnout.
+Beyond the obvious value of enjoying your job more, making work fun can increase productivity and engagement as well as help avoid burnout.

 Considering that we spend roughly a third of our time at work, the advantages of enjoying this time are numerous.
 Workplace happiness can improve life satisfaction, increase engagement, and has even been proven to improve productivity.
-Additionally, enjoying your work is a great way to defuse workplace stress (see our article on stress in the workplace here) and enhance mental health.
+Additionally, enjoying your work is a great way to defuse workplace stress and enhance mental health.
 With these rewards in mind, we recommend focusing on a few simple steps to have a better time at your job.

 Focus on Relationships